 Discover, the credit card bank also offers an online banking service with favorable terms for account holders.
 A savings account will let you 1.7% interest currently, with no minimum opening deposit, no minimum balance requirements, and no monthly fees.

 Their checking accounts operate a bit differently.
 Instead of an interest rate, you’ll receive 1% cashback on purchases up to $3,000 each month made using a debit card attached to the account.
 There are no fees either, and free access to over 60,000 ATMs around the country.

 Ally is a full-featured online bank, offering many of the services commonly associated only with classic banking institutions.
 Not only do they offer checking and savings accounts, but you can also open CDs and IRAs, get a home or auto loan, and invest with a variety of self-directed trading accounts or managed portfolios.

 The interest rate on their savings accounts is a competitive 1.7%.
 There are no monthly fees and no minimums.
 Ally’s accounts aren’t fee-free, however.
 You can expect overdraft fees, excessive transaction fees, and a few others.

-You’ll save money if you are a stock investor, however, because Ally charges no commissions for self-directed trades.
+However, you’ll save money if you are a stock investor because Ally charges no commissions for self-directed trades.
 Overall, it’s a strong choice that balances low fees with extra services, making Ally a great replacement for someone that needs full-service banking.